tianyi0216/Tweets_Classification/README.md

 We explore different fine-tuning approaches and prompt strategies to achieve a high F1-score performance.

+The final prediction from the best model is in the home directory `Q2_20230202_majority_predictions.csv`.

 ## Dataset

 The dataset we used is `Q2_20230202_majoritys.csv` in the `data` folder.
 The size of the dataset is 5751.